 The next bill you receive will contain the unpaid balance plus an interest charge, which you can choose to pay in full or make another partial payment.

-As long as the payment you make meets the minimum amount due, you can continue this revolving credit cycle of charging on the account, paying interest and having your available credit line fluctuate up and down.
+As long as the payment you make meets the minimum amount due, you can continue this revolving credit cycle of charging on the account, paying interest, and having your available credit line fluctuate up and down.

-Almost All Credit Cards Are Revolving Credit Accounts
+Most Credit Cards Are Revolving Credit Accounts

-Some issuers like American Express and a few others require you pay the balance in full each month on some of their cards.
+Some issuers like American Express and a few others require you to pay the balance in full each month on some of their cards.
 These are actually a type of revolving credit as well, only they work by charging an annual fee instead of an interest charge.

 Sometimes the terms used by the credit industry can be confusing.
 At other times, it’s simply a matter of understanding that the term being used is something you already know about.